 Ingredients:

-- Sliced bread – Crust removed.
+- Sliced bread – Crust removed and finely chopped or crumbled.

 How To Make Meatballs: